classicwilly/classicwilly.github.io/fix.md

 - Week-by-week rollout plan (because trying to change everything at once = guaranteed failure)
 - Metrics to track (daily check-ins, weekly reviews)
 - Adjustment protocol (what to do when it's not working)
+{% endcapture %}
+{% include card.html title="HOW IT WORKS" content=section_how classes="checklist-card is-purple" %}
+- Example: "Executive Dysfunction Emergency" - 5-step reboot sequence
+- Laminated-ready format for physical deployment

+**Implementation Roadmap:**
+- Week-by-week rollout plan (because trying to change everything at once = guaranteed failure)
+- Metrics to track (daily check-ins, weekly reviews)
+- Adjustment protocol (what to do when it's not working)

 ---

 ## INVESTMENT

+{% capture section_invest %}
 **$1,500 for complete 1-week engagement.**

 Includes: